Upshot-Knothole Simon

 The mass of radioactive material in the mushroom cloud did not disperse as expected, but stayed in a small volume of atmosphere as it traveled eastward.
 Finally, a couple of days later it became entrained in a severe thunderstorm over New York's Capital District, and most of the radioactive material washed out over a fairly small region (Washington and Rensselaer counties).
 Students in a radiochemistry laboratory at Rensselaer Polytechnic Institute in Troy, New York switched on their geiger counters only to discover radiation levels hundreds of thousands of times higher than normal.
 Assuming a radioactive spill inside the building, the students were rushed outside to safety – only to discover radiation levels even higher.
-The professor, Herbert Clark, reported his findings to the AEC, who treated it as some sort of joke.
+The professor, Herbert Clark, reported his findings to the Atomic Energy Commission (AEC), who treated it as some sort of joke.
 Later he was warned to stay silent, lest he lose access to AEC materials, or even face arrest for treason.
 The information was suppressed for decades until exposed by a local Congressman, Samuel S. Stratton.